mcrovero/effect-nextjs/README.md

 )
 ```

-See the official announcement: [Next.js 15.5 – Route Props Helpers](https://nextjs.org/blog/next-15-5#route-props-helpers)
+See the official documentation: - [Next.js 15.5 – Route Props Helpers](https://nextjs.org/docs/app/getting-started/layouts-and-pages#route-props-helpers)

-### Why the new syntax
+### Why the new syntax?

-- **Use `Effect.fn` directly**: The previous version was too opinionated and made it awkward to use `Effect.fn`.
-The new architecture embraces `Effect.fn` in handlers while preserving the library’s conveniences.
-- **Spans and tracing**: You can now get automatic spans around pages, layouts, actions, and server components using Effect official tracing mechanism.
-- **Flexible parsing**: Instead of embedding parsing, the library now provides lightweight helpers like `Next.decodeParams` and `Next.decodeSearchParams`.
-You can use them, or build your own.
+#### Less Opinionated

+In the previous version the library was adding too many layers of abstractions, and the scope was too broad.
+Now it is more focused on the core functionality, and less opinionated.
+For example in the previous version it was always decoding input from server actions, that, even though it is a good practice, it should not be responsibility of the library and it is now left to the user to decide how to parse the input, decode params/search params, etc. The library provides helpers to do so, but it is up to the user to decide how to use them.

+#### Closer to Next.js APIs

+With the newest Next.js 15.5 release, and the new `PageProps`/`LayoutProps` types, it is clear that the library should have dynamic props instead of pre-defined ones that we pre-process.
+This will make it easier to follow the Next.js updates and make the library more flexible.
+For example in the previous version it was not possible to access parallel routes slots in layouts.

+#### The Effect way

+With the new architecture it also enables a more Effect-like way to build handlers.
+It is now possible to use `Effect.fn` directly inside the handler, delegating to the official ways to do tracing, logging, etc.
+The only exception is server actions, because of the export requirements of Next.js that hopefully will be addressed in the future and the current .run and .runFn methods will be replaced by a single .build method like the other handlers.